-Julian of Norwich: In her cell in Norwich, she had two windows: one window onto God, onto the Church; another window onto the street, onto the world where people came to consult her.
+Julian of Norwich: In her cell in Norwich, she had two windows: one window on to God and on to the Church; another window on to the street and on to the world where people came to consult her.

-So, we ought to keep in mind the image of the two windows: the one onto God, prayer and the things of God and being nurtured on and by the things of God and then the other window onto the world, onto people, onto the street.
+So, we ought to keep in mind the image of the two windows: the one on to God, prayer and the things of God and being nurtured by them.